 Please call PHLF at 412-471-5808 for details about the course content; call the Allegheny Intermediate Unit at 412-394-5818 for registration information.

 Students are excused once a month from regular classes to attend the Architectural Apprenticeship.
 The course consists of five sessions in the fall, each from 9:30 a.m. to 2:30 p.m.
 Students tour downtown Pittsburgh, Carnegie Mellon University, and Homestead; they also meet with architects and complete a design project.

-Louise Sturgess, Executive Director of PHLF, and Kelly Lyons, Program Director, CMU, Architecture Explorations, are the course instructors.
+Louise Sturgess, Executive Director of PHLF, is the course instructor.
 Representatives from Mon Valley Initiative, Rivers of Steel, and various architectural firms are also involved.